jlan84/cross-validation-assignment/pair.md

 ## Part 2: Lasso

-**The Lasso estimator** is useful for imposing sparsity on the coefficients.
+**LASSO Regression** is useful for imposing sparsity on the coefficients.
 In other words, it is preferred if we believe many of the features are not at all relevant to predicting the target.

 Repeat the sequence you followed for `Ridge`, but using the `Lasso` class from sklearn.
 You will need to use a different sequence of alpha values for good results.